bwentwor/geospatial/index.md

 	1. Within your application, obtain the VCAP_SERVICES environment variable information for {{site.data.keyword.geospatialshort_Geospatial}}.
 Your application needs this information to use the REST API.
 The following code snippet is an example of how to parse the [VCAP_SERVICES environment variable.](/docs/services/geospatial/vcap_services.html)
 	<pre><code>
 		var geo_props = {};
-		// Parse VCAP_SERVICES if running in Bluemix if (process.env.VCAP_SERVICES)
+		// Parse VCAP_SERVICES if running in IBM Cloud if (process.env.VCAP_SERVICES)
 		{
 			var env = JSON.parse(process.env.VCAP_SERVICES);